Dan Mitra etchings - "Eagle Feather" & "Peace Pipe"

 Mitra first began to explore the field of etching after entering the U.S. He approaches these from a decorative viewpoint.
 He succeeds in creating pleasing additions to any interior by his distinctively fine line, unflawed technique and attention to subtle detail.

 Each of Dan’s works is “original” as they are colored by hand.
 No two are ever exactly the same.
 In addition, he built his etching press himself and is extremely detailed in his work.
-For many years Dan was under contract to Pier One to do flowers, fish and birds, along with many Oriental - type subjects.
+For many years Dan was under contract to Pier One to do flowers, fish and birds, along with many Oriental influenced subjects - Geisha women; temples and the like.

 ETCHING PROCESS - The process required to produce these original etchings has changed little since Rembrandt’s day.
 It’s most salient feature is the fine line quality, a trademark unique to the medium.